The Fund for Reconciliation & Development

 1: Traveling to Cuba

 US citizens and residents can legally visit Cuba through twelve categories of general licenses that no longer require applications or reports to the Office of Foreign Assets Control (OFAC).
-The most broadly accessible channel is People-to-People, which is currently restricted to groups.
-Under current US regulations only Cuban Americans are truly free to undertake an independent self-directed visit .
+The most broadly accessible channel is People-to-People, which is now available both to individuals* and groups.

 It is very hard to find places in good hotels except through groups.
 However there are thousands of comfortable rooms available in private homes (casas particulares) at significantly lower cost.
 They can be found through Trip Adviser, Airbnb and similar online services.